 There is no cure for genital herpes, but anti-viral medication (Aciclovir) can stop the symptoms from getting worse and help relieve the pain and manage outbreaks.

-Genital herpes is caused by the herpes simplex virus (HSV) and there are two types of herpes simplex virus (HSV):
+Genital herpes is caused by the herpes simplex virus (HSV).
+There are two types:

 - Herpes simplex virus-2 (HSV-2)